 The plant genus Tamarix is comprised of about 54 species native to North Africa, the Mediterranean, and the Middle East.
 Popularly called "tamarisk" or "salt cedar," it usually grows as a woody shrub or small tree in areas where water is at or near the surface.

-Every year in the beginning of December we cut back all small branches of our tamarisk, to prevent it from becoming too large.
-Thanks to the fertile ground and good climate these all grow back soon, and end of April the tree is back to what it used to be.
-You can find some pictures here.
+Every year in the beginning of December we are pruning all small branches of our tamarisk, to prevent it from becoming too large.
+Thanks to the fertile ground and good climate these all grow back soon, and end of April the tree is back to what it used to be, now with fresh green tiny leaves.
+You can find some more pictures here.

 Around many temples in Ancient Egypt there were sacred lakes or sacred pools.
 These sacred lakes or pools allowed both the Hem Netjers (Priesthood) and the Shemsu (followers) to attend and perform their religious rites in a state of purity, which was of the utmost importance to the Egyptians.
 Ornamental trees were planted in front of temples, such as that of Hatshepsut (1573-1458 BC) .
 Entire groves of sycamores and tamarisk trees were found on the grounds of another temple.